dekoza/mtgpl/SOM.rst

 :mtgtip:`Nihil Spellbomb<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/0/603d217b-6375-46fc-992a-8dbd779da1e5.jpg?1562818207|https://scryfall.com/card/som/187/nihil-spellbomb?utm_source=api>`
-   |tap|, Sacrifice Nihil Spellbomb: Exile all cards from target player's graveyard.
+   |tap|, Sacrifice Nihil Spellbomb: Exile target player's graveyard.

    When Nihil Spellbomb is put into a graveyard from the battlefield, you may pay |mana_b|.
 If you do, draw a card.